-- The first meeting of Larry with his tour guide Sergey Brin during tour of San Francisco organized by Stanford where Larry felt Sergey is really obnoxious.
+- The first meeting of Larry with his tour guide Sergey Brin during a tour of San Francisco organized by Stanford where Larry felt Sergey is really obnoxious.

 - Page’s dorm roommate came out with the name “googol”.

-- The initial product was way ahead of the competitor Excite which decided not to purchase it since this can eventually lead to low stickiness of the users’ on their site (They wanted search engine which is 80% as good as the best out there)
+- The initial product was way ahead of the competitor Excite which decided not to purchase it since this can eventually lead to the low stickiness of the users’ on their site (They wanted search engine which is 80% as good as the best out there)

-- And soon they were joined by several experienced researchers like Urs Holzle, Amit Singhal and Krishna Bharat.
+- And soon they were joined by several experienced researchers like Urs Holzle, Amit Singhal, and Krishna Bharat.

-- Eventually Susan left Intel’s director position and joined Google as well (Sergey later married her sister, Anne)
+- Eventually, Susan left Intel’s director position and joined Google as well (Sergey later married her sister, Anne)